-The LGPS is a funded defined-benefit scheme, with the assets held in separate trustee-administered funds.
+The LGPS is a funded defined benefit pension scheme, with the assets held in separate trustee-administered funds.
 The total contributions are as noted below.
-The agreed contribution rates for future years are yet to be decided.
+The agreed contribution rates for future years are 26.5% for employers and 5.5 to 12.5% for employees.